 Pastors are People, Too

 We tend to forget that pastors are people, too.
-We put them up on a pedestal that no one can live up too, thinking that they have it all together spiritually, emotionally, and physically.
+We put them up on a pedestal that no one can live up to, thinking that they have it all together spiritually, emotionally, and physically.
 It is assumed that they never get hurt or tired.
 They never get in a spat with their spouse.
 As a pastor’s wife, I’m here to tell you that pastors are people, too.
 They are real human beings just like you and me.
 And they have strengths and weaknesses.
 All of them need love and especially grace.

 A Book for Every Church Board Member

 I recently picked up a book with an intriguing title, Pastors Are People, Too: What They Won’t Tell You But You Need to Know by Jimmy Dodd and Larry Magnusan.
 Jimmy heads up a wonderful ministry for pastors that your church should opt into, called PastorServe.
-PastorServe offers counseling for pastors, retreats for pastors and their spouse, and also, will come alongside the church to help your church be the most supportive congregation.
+PastorServe offers counseling for pastors, retreats for pastors and their spouses, and also, will come alongside the church to help your church be the most supportive congregation.

 If you are in search of a pastor, it’s a great time to access how you have been supporting your pastor and this book will guide you in making adjustments to serve him/her better.
 But even if you have a great pastor, this book can help you adjust the benefits you have set up and remind you to be sure that your pastor is taking advantage of all that you offer him.
 Many pastors do not feel it is their place to ask for a raise or even take a vacation that is coming to them.
 You must insist that they do these things for his and the church’s benefit.
 On that point, when is the last time you gave him a raise?
 Would you be happy if it has been that long since you received a raise at work?
+On that thought, perhaps when you get a raise at work, make it a reminder that your pastor would appreciate a raise too.

 Pastor Benefits and Appreciation